mattmorgante/laravel-vegaroo/readme.md

 Ideas:
 - Can you drop in an imgur widget or something and have users post their own pics of the dish?

-Feedback:
--  if it's a fitness/bodybuilding meal then I don't care if the pictures don't look great On all recipes you need H2s with the category name
+-  if it's a fitness/bodybuilding meal then I don't care if the pictures don't look great

 Version 0.2
-- Add more recipes: stir fries, classics, snacks, smoothies, salads, oven baked goodness
+- Add more recipes: classics, oven baked goodness
 - User can upvote a recipe
 - All recipes page is sorted by upvotes